 Christopher James Holyoak was born in Hackney, East London in 1962.
 He grew up on a diet of Jack Kirby comics, Ray Harryhausen movies, Basil Rathbone’s Sherlock Holmes, and other such things that are likely to warp a young mind.

-He spent his working life in London, both as a firefighter and as a black cab driver, but in his thirties became a compulsive traveller, a pursuit that became an obsession for a while.
+He spent his working life in London, both as a fireman and as a black cab driver, but in his thirties became a compulsive traveller, a pursuit that became an obsession for a while.
 Splitting the years between working and travelling, his journeys took him from Argentina to Zimbabwe.
-He loves the mountains and their associated sports and, until recently, lived for half the year in the Haute-Savoie region of France.
+He loves the mountains and their associated sports, spending as much time as he can in the Alps.

 He loves reading biographies, philosophy, comparative religions and history books; his favourite periods being Anglo Saxon England and the Regency/Victorian/Edwardian era.
 Having a lifelong interest in the fighting arts, his library now has growing collection of books on the Western martial arts tradition, especially those of English heritage.

-His fiction reading tastes are considered a little dated by most, his favourite authors being, amongst others: H. Rider Haggard, JRR Tolkien, Arthur Conan Doyle, Edgar Rice Burroughs and HP Lovecraft; all of which are preferably read whilst enjoying a jug of English ale and a pipe full of Ashton’s Artisan’s Blend.
+His fiction reading tastes are considered a little dated by most, his favourite authors being, amongst others: H. Rider Haggard, Jack London, JRR Tolkien, Arthur Conan Doyle, Edgar Rice Burroughs and HP Lovecraft.